nstoik/farm_device/README.md

 - --load is optional and will load the image into docker
   - When using --load, only a sinle platform can be specified.
 An example of overriding the platform for 'linux/amd64' is `--set default.platform=linux/amd64`
   - Is no longer an issue if using containerd as the backend (https://www.docker.com/blog/extending-docker-integration-with-containerd/)

+# Publishing Versions
+The workflow for publishing a new version of the farm device is documented below.
+The project uses semantic versioning.

+## Git Branches
+The `main` branch is the latest version of the project.
+All new code should be merged into this branch.

+The `v{major.minor}` branches track the combination of major and minor versions of the project.
+Each `v{major.minor}` version has its own branch.
+The `v1.2` branch will track all changes to the `1.2` version of the project.
+This includes patches and new features.

+New features or patches should be created in a new branch.
+Eg. `feature/temperature_reading_average` or `fix/temperature_reading_bug`.
+Once the changes are complete, the branch should be merged into the `main` branch and optionally into the `v{major.minor}` branch and tagged with the appropriate version number (eg. `v{major.minor.patch}`).

+## Publishing Changes
+When a new version is to be published, the following steps should be taken.

+The new version can either be a major, minor, or patch version.
+Determine the appropriate version number that is to be published.

+If the version is a patch version change:
+1. Create a new branch from either the `main` or `v{major.minor}`branch with an appropriate name. eg. `fix/temperature_reading_bug`
+2. Make the necessary changes to the code.
+3. Update the `CHANGELOG.md` file with the increased patch version, changes made, and any update instructions.
+4. Merge the branch into the `main` branch
+    1. Build the docker containers with the `latest` tag and push them to the registry.
+5. Optionally, merge the branch into the appropriate `v{major.minor}` branches.
+    1. Create a tag with the new version number (eg. `v{major.minor.patch}`).
+    2. Build the docker containers with the required tags (eg. `v{major.minor}` and `v{major.minor.patch}`) and push to the registry.
+6. Delete the feature or fix branch.

+If the version is a major or minor version change:
+1. Create a new branch from the `main` branch following the semanting versioning rules. eg. `v{major.minor}`
+2. Update the `CHANGELOG.md` file with the increased version number, changes made, and any update instructions.
+3. From that point on, the new branch will track this major version and the `main` branch will continue to track the latest version.
+4. Build the docker containers with the new tag and push them to the registry.
+4. Add patch or fix versions to the `v{major.minor}` branch as needed (described above).